-Right now, you may feel as though you have no other choice but to use heroin.
+Most people get hooked on heroin from the first time they use.
+You might feel like you have no choice but to use heroin.
 You may not be aware of how dangerous this drug can be.
 Regardless, it's so important for you to learn as much about heroin as you can.
 The more you know about heroin addiction, the more you will see a need to recover from it.

 People who use heroin frequently use the term "chasing the dragon."
 People frequently use this term to refer to seeking after the high that was experienced with their first heroin use.
 It can also be used to refer to the act of heating the heroin in liquid form, and keeping it hot.